scriby/browser-harness/README.md

     driver.findVisible('a[href="#myModal"]').click();
     var modal = driver.findVisible('#myModal');

-    //You can call findVisible(s)/findElement(s) on elements to scope the call to children of that element modal.findVisible('.modal-footer .btn[data-dismiss=modal]').click();
+    //You can call findVisible(s)/findElement(s) on elements
+    //to scope the call to children of that element modal.findVisible('.modal-footer .btn[data-dismiss=modal]').click();

     //The close is animated, so need to wait for it